 This is the final part of the article on TMJ dysfunction, and it is dedicated to the MEDICAL MASSAGE PROTOCOL.
 We would like to start Part III by addressing the modern treatment options.

-The patient who suffers from TMJ dysfunction has very limited treatment options: various stretchings, physical therapy exercises, night guards for those who had bruxism, and surgery (Wright et al, 1995).
-Usually, the patients go through the set of conservative treatments quickly, and very early they realize these treatments don’t work in many cases.
+The patient who suffers from TMJ dysfunction has very limited treatment options: various stretching, physical therapy exercises, night guards for those who have bruxism, and surgery (Wright et al, 1995).
+Usually, the patients go through the set of conservative treatments quickly, and very early, they realize these treatments don’t work in many cases.

-The widely popularized by the chiropractors cervical adjustments to relieve TMJ dysfunction have low clinical effectiveness when they are used alone (Bronfort, et al. 2010).
-This treatment is valuable only as integrative part of somatic rehabilitation in combination with MEDICAL MASSAGE PROTOCOL.
+The widely popularized cervical adjustments by chiropractors to relieve TMJ dysfunction have low clinical effectiveness when they are used alone (Bronfort et al. 2010).
+This treatment is valuable only as an integrative part of somatic rehabilitation in combination with MEDICAL MASSAGE PROTOCOL.

-The surgical procedures, like arthrosporic surgery, articular disk replacement, osteotomy, etc. should be considered only if every conservative option failed and the patient still in severe pain.
-The low clinical effectiveness of surgical interventions is well documented fact.
+The surgical procedures, like arthroscopic surgery, articular disk replacement, osteotomy, etc. should be considered ONLY if every conservative option, especially Medical Massage Protocol, has failed and the patient is still in severe pain.
+The low clinical effectiveness of surgical interventions is a well-documented fact:

-The frequently used treatment option is day or/and night guards which are custom made for the patients, especially those who suffer from bruxism which is night grinding and clenching of the teeth.
-There is a significant problem with this treatment as well.
+The frequently used treatment option is day and/or night guards, which are custom-made for the patients, especially those who suffer from bruxism, which is night grinding and clenching of the teeth.
+There is also a significant problem with this treatment.
 Let’s briefly discuss how this treatment is usually conducted.

 The patient experiences pain in the TMJ as a result of bruxism.
-He or she is consulted by dentist or oral surgeon and advised to wear a custom made night guard to prevent teeth grinding at night.
-To do so the dentist makes an impression of the patient’s bite and sends it to the dental technician who makes a night guard from acrylic.
+He or she is consulted by a dentist or oral surgeon and advised to wear a custom-made night guard to prevent teeth grinding at night.
+To do so, the dentist takes an impression of the patient’s bite and sends it to the dental technician, who then creates a night guard from acrylic.

 This guard reflects the patient’s individual bite and is supposed to be used during sleep.
-This sounds very logical, however in many cases it doesn’t work and frequently it makes the clinical picture worse.
-The patient spends money on several guards before completely abandon this idea.
-Frequently dentists don’t even know that their treatment didn’t work because the patient has stopped visits and they consider that the problem was solved.
+This sounds very logical; however, in many cases, it doesn’t work, and frequently, it makes the clinical picture worse.
+The patient spends money on several guards before completely abandoning this idea.
+Frequently, dentists don’t even know that their treatment didn’t work because the patient has stopped visiting, and they consider that the problem was solved.

 What is the reason for the failure of a completely legitimate and correctly prescribed treatment?
-The problem is that original impression of the bite the dentist made was incorrect and this fact compromised the entire treatment.
-If the patient has correctly diagnosed TMJ dysfunction his or her bite will be pathologically changed in 100% of cases.
-In such a case impression of the pathologically changed bite becomes the matrix for manufacturing the night guard which enforces the incorrect bite, instead of restoring and maintaining the normal bite.
+The problem is that the dentist made an impression of the bite, which is already pathologically changed, and this fact compromised the entire treatment.
+If the patient has been correctly diagnosed with TMJ dysfunction, their bite will be pathologically altered in 100% of cases.
+In such a case, the impression of the abnormal bite is used for manufacturing the night guard, which enforces the incorrect bite, instead of restoring and maintaining the normal bite.

-There is only one solution for this problem – the normal bite must be restored before impression was made.
-In such a case a custom made guard will support normal bite and work for the patient instead of against him or her.
+There is only one solution for this problem – the normal bite must be restored BEFORE the impression is made.
+In such a case, a custom-made guard will support normal bite and work for the patient instead of against him or her.
 The restoration of physiological bite can be done by MEDICAL MASSAGE PROTOCOL only.
 There is no other clinically effective modality which will be able in a short time to relieve tension in the TMJ, restore anatomical length of masticatory muscles, adjust the position of the lower jaw, and restore normal bite.

-Usually the course of medical massage consists of 5-7 sessions.
+Usually, the course of medical massage consists of 5-7 sessions.
 These treatments should be separated by one day and by two days between the first and second sessions.
-This is why the first session is better conducted on Friday (if the patient has following two days off).
-Before each new session the practitioner must repeat examination tests especially the Three Knuckles Test to evaluate progress of the treatment.
-As soon as the practitioner sees that the patient is able to fit three knuckles into his or her mouth he or she must schedule an appointment with a dentist for an impression to be taken.
-The final session of medical massage must be conducted on the same day 1-5 hours before the dentist’s appointment.
+This is why the first session is better conducted on Friday (if the patient has the following two days off).
+Before each new session, the practitioner must repeat examination tests, especially the Three Knuckles Test, to evaluate the progress of the treatment.
+As soon as the practitioner determines that the patient can fit three knuckles into their mouth, they must schedule an appointment with a dentist to take an impression.
+The final session of medical massage must be conducted on the same day, 1-3 hours before the dentist’s appointment.
 This will guarantee a correctly made bite impression.

 Below you will find MEDICAL MASSAGE PROTOCOL addressing TMJ dysfunction.
-We consider this protocol as the most comprehensive treatment, because it covers all aspects of TMJ dysfunction except intraoral treatment.
-However, other massage protocols can be used as long as they address all aspects TMJ dysfunction.
+We consider this protocol to be the most comprehensive treatment because it covers all aspects of TMJ dysfunction except intraoral treatment.
+However, other massage protocols can be used as long as they address all aspects of TMJ dysfunction.

 A couple of words about the intraoral treatment.
-This is a very helpful tool and practitioners may add this treatment to the protocol presented below and use it if they have proper training and signed permission from the client.
-However, we would like to recommend that practitioners review local or state rules and regulations in regard to massage therapy profession.
-Commonly, massage inside of any cavity of the human body can be conducted only in the medical office under the direct supervision of a physician, dentist or physical therapist.
-The great thing about the MEDICAL MASSAGE PROTOCOL presented below that it gives exactly the same clinical outcomes without the necessity of application of intraoral treatment.
+This is a helpful tool, and practitioners may add this treatment to the protocol presented below and use it if they have proper training and signed permission from the client.
+However, we recommend that practitioners review local or state rules and regulations governing the massage therapy profession.
+Typically, massage within any cavity of the human body can only be conducted in a medical office under the direct supervision of a physician, dentist, or physical therapist.
+The great thing about the MEDICAL MASSAGE PROTOCOL presented below is that it is so effective that there is no need for the intraoral treatment.
+We have 3-4 patients in a week with TMJ dysfunction for decades, and we have never used intraoral therapy.

 MEDICAL MASSAGE PROTOCOL IN CASES OF TEMPOROMANDIBULAR JOINT DYSFUNCTION

 The duration of the treatment is approximately 30-40 minutes.
-There is a two day break between the first and second sessions, and after that the treatments should be conducted with a one day break until the pain is eliminated and the patient is able to correctly execute the Three Knuckles Test (see Part II of the article in the previous issue of JMS).
-Usually it takes 5-7 sessions to restore normal bite, eliminate tension and spasm in the masticatory muscles and restore normal biomechanical relations between both TMJs.
-If a night or day guard is needed the last session must be conducted hours before impression of the bite is made.
+There is a two-day break between the first and second sessions, and after that, the treatments should be conducted with a one-day break until the pain is eliminated and the patient is able to correctly execute the Three Knuckles Test (see Part II of the article in the previous issue of JMS).
+Usually, it takes 5-7 sessions to restore normal bite, eliminate tension and spasm in the masticatory muscles, and restore normal biomechanical relations between both TMJs.

 Quick and stable clinical results can be achieved only with the patient’s participation in the treatment.
 He or she must use self-stretching at home between sessions.
 We will discuss this important issue below in the special section after the MEDICAL MASSAGE PROTOCOL.

 Step 1.
-Work on the temporalis muscle with mouth closed
+Work on the temporalis muscle with the mouth closed

 a.
 Effleurage and friction along the temporalis muscle